Why You Should Always Tell the Truth

 The other day at a leadership conference, I heard speaker and author Seth Godin give some advice to an auditorium of leaders:

 The question was: “How do I innovate within a bureaucracy?”

 Godin’s summation was simple: Your situation isn’t as bad as you think.
 You may not have the freedom to do whatever you want, but you can do something.

 How this applies to what you’re facing right now

 Stop lying.
-Honestly identify what’s really standing in your way:
+That’s a good place to start.
+And then, honestly identify what’s really standing in your way:

 - Is it laziness… or Resistance?

-The problem is not always so simple.
-Neither is the solution.
+The problem is not always so simple, and neither is the solution.
 When you write, tell it like it is.
-We are all waiting for the truth — and so few writers are telling it.
+We are all waiting for the truth, and so few people are willing to tell it.

-Above all else, your must be true to the message you have to share.
-Don’t fluff or exaggerate the details to impress others.
+Above all, you must be true.
+You cannot fluff or exaggerate the details to impress someone.
 Be honest.
 Be yourself.
-Write like only you can.
-Because if you don’t tell your story, who else will?
+And write like only you can, because if you don’t tell your story, who else will?

 Tell the truth.
 It’s the only thing worth listening to.